matsumotory/ab-mruby/README.md

 ab-mruby embedded mruby into ab by matsumoto_r.

-You can configure ab command options by mruby script.
+You can test and configure ab command options dynamically by mruby script.

 ## How to build